Mohammad Shadmand | Assistant Professor

 Michelle Munson-Serban Simu Keystone Research Scholar

-Director of the Autonomous and Hybrid Energy Systems Research Laboratory
+Director of Power Electronics & Autonomous Systems Research Laboratory

 Ph.D. - 2015, Texas A&M University